ingus-t/ML-AI/README.md

 # #60daysofudacity

+## Day 37
+* Reading *Deep learning with Python*, sections 3 and 4
+* More work on my Slack App.
+Decided to name it AMAdillo, and have a cute armadillo as logo :D
+* fast.ai - lesson 3, Multi-Label, segmentation

 ## Day 36
 Still sick, but feeling better already, I read a bit :green_book: :slightly_smiling_face:
 * Finished reading the 100 page ML book by Andriy Burkov